willesq/thand-agent/docs/configuration/cli.md

 - Solution: Configure login server in config file or use `--login-server` flag

 **"Authentication required but login was declined"**
-- Solution: Run `agent login` to authenticate
+- Solution: Run `thand login` to authenticate

 **"Role not found"**
-- Solution: Check available roles with `agent roles`
+- Solution: Check available roles with `thand roles`

 **"Failed to install service"**
 - Solution: Run with elevated privileges (`sudo` or "Run as Administrator")